Doxuno

 BREACH NOTIFICATION AND SUB-PROCESSORS

-Breach notification: The Processor shall notify the Controller of any Personal Data Breach without undue delay and in any event within 48 hours of becoming aware of the breach.
-The notification shall include: (a) the nature of the breach; (b) the categories and approximate number of data subjects and records concerned; (c) the likely consequences; and (d) measures taken or proposed to address the breach.
+Breach notification (Article 33).
+The Processor shall notify the Controller of any Personal Data Breach within the meaning of Article 4(12) UK GDPR without undue delay and in any event within 48 hours of becoming aware of the breach.
+The notification shall include: (a) the nature of the breach, including where possible the categories and approximate number of data subjects and records concerned; (b) the likely consequences; (c) measures taken or proposed to address the breach and to mitigate its effects; and (d) the name and contact details of the Processor's data protection contact.
+The Processor shall co-operate with the Controller in any onward notification by the Controller to the ICO under Article 33 UK GDPR (within 72 hours where feasible) and (if applicable) to data subjects under Article 34 UK GDPR (where the breach is likely to result in a high risk to their rights and freedoms).
+The Processor shall maintain an internal record of all Personal Data Breaches in accordance with Article 33(5) UK GDPR.

 INTERNATIONAL TRANSFERS